 Winner: iPad Air

-When it comes to raw performance, there’s a clear winner: iPad Air with the M3 chip.
-With an 8-core and 9-core CPU on board, iPad Air is a powerhouse, handling multitasking, gaming, and demanding apps with ease.
-For those who push their devices to the limit with content creation or gaming, this upgrade is noticeable.
+For those who push their devices to the limit with content creation or gaming, this upgrade is easy to feel.
 In comparison, the iPad 11th generation with the A16 chip is a solid performer.
-While it handles multitasking, photo editing, and gaming just fine, it can’t quite match the sheer power of the M3.
-The A16 chip is excellent for the average person, but if you need the latest tech for more intensive workflows, iPad Air with M3 takes the lead.
+While it handles multitasking, photo editing, and gaming just fine, it can’t quite match the sheer power of the M4.
+The A16 chip is excellent for the average person, but if you need the latest tech for more intensive workflows, iPad Air with M4 takes the lead.

 Apple Intelligence Capabilities